goderich/dissertation/dissertation.md

 #### Klesan consonant inventory {#sec:culi-consonants}

 The consonant inventory of Klesan is given in @tbl:culi-consonants.
-This dialect does not have /q/ as a phoneme, but distinguishes /c/ and /s/.
+This dialect does not have /q/ as a phoneme, but distinguishes \<c\> /t͡s/ and /s/.

 \begin{table}[h]
 \centering